martinjrrr/Catppuccin-dots/README.md

   from this github https://github.com/karlstav/cava

-- rxfetch - *a Custom system fetching tool which is made in bash script.*
+- rxfetch - *a custom system fetching tool which is made in bash script.*

   from this github: https://github.com/Mangeshrex/rxfetch